la2050/archive/_projects/2015/one-life-los-angeles.md

   Melrose World Cinema Center (MWCC) is a non-profit film studio, the major components of MWCC are to seek and cultivate creative talent, supplement film education.
-'In one to three sentences, please describe your proposal.': >- ONE LIFE LOS ANGELES WORKSHOP is an HANDS-ON program focusing on a FIVE-DAY FORMAT that educates students about the basics of FILMMAKING while giving them the opportunity to create MOVING IMAGES about relevant SOCIAL ISSUES and FILMING THIER LIFE IN LOS ANGELES COUNTY
 Where will you be working?:
   - LAUSD
 How do you plan to use these resources to make change?: